-We are conducting a Phase 1 trial of our proprietary, selective cortisol modulator CORT113176, which has shown promise in animal models of amyotrophic lateral sclerosis (or "ALS").
 We plan to continue identifying selective cortisol modulators and advancing the most promising of them towards the clinic.
+We are conducting a Phase 1 trial of our proprietary, selective cortisol modulator CORT113176.
+This molecule has shown promise in animal models of amyotrophic lateral sclerosis (or "ALS").